-Dealing with your dog’s digestive upset is stressful for both of you.
-One day they might have loose stools, and the next they could be struggling with constipation.
-It’s a frustrating cycle that can leave you feeling helpless.
+It's stressful watching your dog struggle with digestive upset.
+One day it’s loose stools, the next it’s constipation—a frustrating cycle that can leave you feeling helpless.
 Fortunately, a simple, natural solution might already be in your pantry.
 Pumpkin is a fiber-rich superfood that works wonders for regulating a dog’s gut.
 It gently firms up stool or helps things move along, depending on what your dog needs.
-Whether you use plain puree or a convenient dog pumpkin supplement for digestion, this ingredient can help get your best friend back on track.
+Whether you use plain puree or a convenient dog pumpkin supplement, this ingredient can help get your best friend back on track.
 This guide will walk you through exactly how to use it safely and effectively.

 Key Takeaways